JRL-CARI-CNR-UNIBS/graph_core/docs/tutorial/tutorial_intro.md

 #include <graph_core/collision_checkers/cube_3d_collision_checker.h>
 ```

 2. Create a logger object for logging purposes.
-The logger is defined by the [cnr_logger](https://github.com/CNR-STIIMA-IRAS/cnr_logger) library and requires a configuration file to define where to print the logging information and other stuff.
-See the related repository for more information.
+   For logging purposes, create a logger object using the [cnr_logger](https://github.com/CNR-STIIMA-IRAS/cnr_logger) library.
+This logger requires a configuration file that specifies where to print the logging information, along with other settings.
+For further details, refer to the [cnr_logger repository](https://github.com/CNR-STIIMA-IRAS/cnr_logger).

 ```cpp
 // Load the logger's cofiguration